amyy45/port_scanning/README.md

 ## Foundational Concepts Q&A

-To solidify my understanding of the core concepts, I've included this section answering key questions related to port scanning.

 ### 1. What is an open port?

 An open port is a network endpoint on a host that is configured to accept incoming data packets from the network.
 It signifies that an application or service is actively "listening" for connections on that specific port number.